pytest-dev/pytest-mock/docs/usage.rst

 A common issue where mocking appears not to be working is patching in the wrong place.

-See this `section in the unittest docs <unittest https://docs.python.org/3/library/unittest.mock.html#where-to-patch>`__ which provides a comprehensive explanation.
+See this `section in the unittest docs <https://docs.python.org/3/library/unittest.mock.html#where-to-patch>`__ which provides a comprehensive explanation.